mwermelinger/doper/README.md

 # Domain-Oriented Programming Exercises
 This repository is a collection of programming exercises related to [image processing](images/README.md), [biology](biology/README.md) and, in the future, other domains.
-You don't know any domain knowledge to attempt these exercises: I provide all the necessary information.
-However, I'm not an expert in any domain.
+You don't need any domain knowledge to attempt these exercises: I provide all the necessary information.
+However, I'm not an expert in these domains.
 The explanations are based on my own (possibly incorrect and definitely incomplete) understanding.

 The exercises are presented in Python, using Jupyter notebooks,